Nkoyo-E/Inforiver-FP2O-challenge/README.md

 Recommendations
 -  Female should be hired in the Z management department.
 -  The working age group of 30 – 39 should be hired the most.
--   Competent individuals should be hired most and proper training should be given to them, so as to reduce attrition of employees due to performanc
+-  Competent individuals should be hired most and proper training should be given to them, so as to reduce attrition of employees due to performance